-Title of Talk: Monitoring and Analyzing the Deployment of Resource Public Key Infrastructure (RPKI) within the Internet
+Monitoring and Analyzing the Deployment of Resource Public Key Infrastructure (RPKI) Within the Internet Luis Perez Cruz

-Abstract of Talk: The Border Gateway Protocol (BGP) is an Internet protocol that allows the exchange of routing information between different autonomous systems (AS).
+The Border Gateway Protocol (BGP) is an Internet protocol that allows the exchange of routing information between different autonomous systems (AS).
 It keeps a logical table that states the path that a certain AS needs to follow in order to reach a specific IP address owned by another AS.